 Round 3: March 1st

 2 In accordance with California Assembly Bill 990, CSU East Bay provides the typical market costs of a one bedroom apartment in Hayward area.
 The room and Board expenses included in the off-campus cost of attendance represent the typical costs students pay when enrolled a CSU East Bay.
-Actual costs of room and board will vary.
+Actual costs of room and board will vary, including on campus room and board depending on dorm and meal plan options.
 Many students living off-campus have roommates, which decreases their housing costs.

 Non-resident Students (U.S. and Foreign)

-Nonresident Tuition of $396 is paid on a per unit basis (in addition to basic tuition and system wide fees charged all students) for all campuses.
+Click Here for Nonresident Tuition Fee (in addition to basic tuition and system wide fees charged all students) for all campuses.
 The total nonresident tuition paid per term will be determined by the number of units taken.

 Why CSUEB School Psychology Graduate Program?You can make a difference!
 Consider joining our nationally accredited program to become an innovative leader that will make a difference in psychology and education.
 Our program is collegial, supportive, and offers quality instruction.